dwyl/book/src/tidy/02-schema.md

 to exercise the error handling.

 We have several options for dealing with these untested lines:
-1. Ignore them - the easiest
+1. Ignore them - the easiest/fastest
 2. Convert them from `defp` to `def` and test (invoke) them directly
 3. Construct elaborate tests with bad data to trigger the errors ...